dotnet/roslyn/scripts/GenerateSdkPackages/README.md

 > Test.cmd
 ```

-Assuming this all passes then revert the change to NuGet.config, upload the packages to the roslyn-tools feed of
+Assuming this all passes then revert the change to NuGet.config, upload the packages to the [public vs-impl feed](https://dev.azure.com/azure-public/vside/_packaging?_a=feed&feed=vs-impl)
-myget and submit the result of `change-all.ps1` as a PR.
+and submit the result of `change-all.ps1` as a PR.